roguehistory/Hist_Digh3814/content/en/docs/2-learning-outcomes.md

 ### Outcomes

+The five points below address your *analytical ability*, your engagement with *methodology*, *collaboration*, *argumentation*, and *professionalization*.

-1. Situate the emergence and evolution of digital archaeology within the historiography of archaeology more broadly
+1. Situate the emergence and evolution of digital archaeology within the historiography of archaeology more broadly (*analytical ability, argumentation*)
-2. Implement and contribute to a digital archaeology gravestones' and monuments survey
+2. Implement and contribute to a digital archaeology gravestones' and monuments survey (*methodology, collaboration, professionalization*)
-3. Investigate data, artifacts, and primary sources, using the methods/techniques/perspectives of digital archaeology and digital humanities
+3. Investigate data, artifacts, and primary sources, using the methods/techniques/perspectives of digital archaeology and digital humanities (*analytical ability, methodology, collaboration, professionalization*)
-4. Develop online experiences that communicate the results of these investigations as an act of public digital archaeology
+4. Develop online experiences that communicate the results of these investigations as an act of public digital archaeology (*collaboration, professionalization, argumentation*)
 5. Given that this is an online course, another outcome will be your ability to conduct such research independently.
-However, no one operates in a vacuum; digital archaeologists collaborate to troubleshoot or develop technologies, and through open practices to data sharing and reuse, learn to build upon each others’ work in a collaborative fashion.
+However, no one operates in a vacuum; digital archaeologists collaborate to troubleshoot or develop technologies, and through open practices to data sharing and reuse, learn to build upon each others’ work in a collaborative fashion. (*collaboration, professionalization, methodology*)

 ### Texts